-B. At the time of cumulative post-tenure review a faculty member shall submit to the DFSC/SFSC materials for performance-evaluation review and a narrative.
+- B. Cumulative post-tenure reviews which are required as a result of receiving overall unsatisfactory performance ratings for any two years of a three-year period of annual ASPT evaluations shall occur in the annual evaluation review cycle immediately following the overall unsatisfactory annual evaluation that precipitates the required cumulative post-tenure review. - C. At the time of cumulative post-tenure review a faculty member shall submit to the DFSC/SFSC materials for performance-evaluation review and a narrative.
 It is not the intent of this cumulative post-tenure review policy to increase unnecessarily the paperwork for individual faculty members.
 Ideally, for example, a dossier for a cumulative post-tenure review would consist of clearly-labeled copies of the documentation submitted for each of the previous three to five years, along with copies of the summative evaluation for each of those years as received from the DFSC/SFSC.
 The narrative may be relatively short, referring to the materials for preceding years, but it also offers the opportunity for the faculty member to provide a more holistic sense of the faculty member's work than is possible in a narrative that covers a one-year review.

 - 1. Through the narrative the faculty member should: - a.
-Address what the faculty member considers significant accomplishments and provide assessment and evaluation of work over the previous three to five years. - b.
-Formulate and describe individual goals and plans for teaching, for scholarly and creative productivity, service, and project other relevant professional activity for the coming three to five years. - 2.
+Address what the faculty member considers significant accomplishments and provide assessment and evaluation of work over the previous three to five years. - Formulate and describe individual goals and plans for teaching, for scholarly and creative productivity, service, and project other relevant professional activity for the coming three to five years. - 2.
 The faculty member may identify specific needs, opportunities to teach or develop courses in new areas, and plans for pedagogical or scholarly work that may involve a request for new equipment or facilities.
-The faculty member may request a change in assignment to allow for innovative or varied activities.

-C. Cumulative post-tenure review documents shall be submitted to the DFSC/SFSC, which in turn will respond in writing to the faculty member under review.
+The faculty member may request a change in assignment to allow for innovative or varied activities. - D. Cumulative post-tenure review documents shall be submitted to the DFSC/SFSC, which in turn will respond in writing to the faculty member under review.
 If a DFSC/SFSC recognizes, after having received a cumulative post-tenure review document, that serious unresolved deficiencies exist, the DFSC/SFSC, in consultation with the faculty member, shall develop a plan for remediation of these deficiencies.
 This plan must accompany the final recommendation to the faculty member.
 In the future, annual summative reviews of performance by the DFSC/SFSC shall assess and evaluate the extent to which the plan has been acted upon until the deficiencies are eliminated.

-Plans for remediation of deficiencies, especially those that require faculty development activities which require the commitment of resources (for example, for travel to conferences for new teaching equipment or materials, or for release, or reassigned time, or other workload changes) must be written, and communicated to, and signed by the relevant parties, including the dean, if the resource needs exceed those available to the department/school.
+Plans for remediation of deficiencies, especially plans whose implementation will require commitment of department/school resources (e.g., for travel to conferences, for new teaching equipment or materials, or for release or reassigned time or other workload changes), shall be written and shall be communicated to and signed by the relevant parties, including the dean.
 Plans developed by faculty who are not addressing deficiencies, but rather are delineating new directions or emphases, should, if these plans involve resources or workload shifts, be similarly recorded.